alexc-MSFT/spo-version-scripts/README.md

 It is worth noting that new SharePoint sites now have versioning turned ON by default with no native ability to disable it.

+Special thanks to [Alex Grover](https://github.com/grovale) for his awesome scripts which have been used as a base for these.

 There are two scripts in this repo:

 ## GetLibraryVersioningInfo.ps1